-What you need to know on becoming a Divemaster in Thailand, from our experienced diving writer!
+What you need to know about becoming a Divemaster in Thailand, from our experienced scuba diving writer!

-If you’re the kind of person that goes stir crazy after a few days lying on a deckchair Divemaster training in Thailand could be the perfect trip for you.
+If you’re the kind of person that goes stir-crazy after a few days lying on a deckchair, then PADI Divemaster training in Thailand could be the perfect trip for you.

-It’s recommended that you take as much time as you can, enabling you to make the most of the learning opportunities and still getting a chance to soak up the sun.
+It’s recommended that you take as much time as you can with your PADI Divemaster Course, enabling you to make the most of the learning opportunities while still getting a chance to soak up the sun.

-Becoming a Divemaster in Thailand will put you on the first professional rung of the diving industry ladder.
-A Divemaster is able to take refresher courses and guide people who are already qualified as Open Water or above.
+Becoming a Divemaster in Thailand will put you on the first professional rung of the dive industry ladder.
+Divemaster training allows you to take refresher courses and guide people who are already qualified as Open Water or above.

-Not to mention the fact that you can live on a beautiful island and dive every day while you do it, the lifestyle is a huge perk when considering this as a future career.
+Not to mention the fact that you can live on a beautiful island and go scuba diving every day while you do the PADI Divemaster course, the lifestyle is a huge perk when considering this as a future career.

-The Divemaster course in Thailand is varied and challenging and time is spent in the classroom, the pool and the ocean.
-Topics can be as varied as ocean ecology, physics, navigation and customer service.
+The Divemaster course in Thailand is varied and challenging and time is spent in the classroom, the pool, and the ocean.
+PADI courses can be as varied as ocean ecology, physics, navigation, and customer service.

 So what does a day in the life of a Divemaster in Thailand look like?

-Well if you have signed up for the morning boat you will be at the centre at 6am organising tanks, food and water for the trip.
-You will head out to the boats and the Captain will take you to the first of two dive sites.
+Well if you have signed up for the morning PADI Divemaster course you will be at the centre at 6am organising tanks, food, and water for the trip.
+You will head out to the dive boat and the Captain will take you to the first of two dive sites.

-Access to diving is unlimited so it’s an opportunity to build up your number of dives and practice integral skills like buoyancy.
+Access to diving is unlimited so the Divemaster course is an opportunity to build up your number of dives and practice integral skills like buoyancy.

 The boat will then get you back in time to relax in the school’s beachside restaurant and enjoy a delicious curry or soup for lunch.